flutter/website/src/docs/cookbook/images/network-image.md

 ## Bonus: Animated Gifs

-One amazing thing about the `Image` Widget: It also supports animated gifs out of the box!
+One useful thing about the `Image` widget:
+It also supports animated gifs out of the box.

 <!-- skip -->
 ```dart